How Much Home Can I Afford? | Brian Wittman

 Why These Two Numbers Are Different

-Bank Max Approval is based on your gross income and the 43% debt-to-income rule.
-Banks don't factor in groceries, gas, savings, or your life.
+Bank Max Approval is based on your gross income and the 28% front-end and 43% back-end debt-to-income rules.
+Banks don't factor in groceries, gas, savings, kids' activities, or your life.
 They only see documented debts.